Samsung/tizen-docs/docs/application/web/guides/w3c/security/cors.md

 4. Check the response header:

-   - If the request is received from a domain with access authority, the server allows a response.The response header includes the `Access-Control-Allow-Origin` header set in the server side.
+   - If the request is received from a domain with access authority, the server allows a response.
+The response header includes the `Access-Control-Allow-Origin` header set in the server side.

      ```
      HTTP/1/1 200 OK